Cactus Flower (film): Plot

+While on an outing with her two nephews, Stephanie stops by the record store where Toni works to tell Toni that she is Julian's wife and agrees to the divorce.
+Mistaking Stephanie's nephews for Julian's children, and sensing Stephanie's feelings for Julian, Toni is guilt-ridden, expressing qualms to Julian about breaking up their home.
+Again, Julian lies, telling Toni his wife wants to leave him for her boyfriend.
+Toni immediately insists on meeting him, and Julian enlists his friend, Harvey, to pose as Stephanie's boyfriend, promising free dental work for Harvey's girlfriend.
+Julian stages a "coincidental" encounter with Stephanie and Harvey at a club; however, Harvey's real girlfriend turns up, complicating matters, making Toni believe that Stephanie is in the hands of a womanizer.
+Toni insists that Julian escort his wife home.
+Hoping to alleviate Toni's qualms, Julian sends Toni an expensive (but irregular) mink stole, which Toni derides to Igor as outdated; following an impulse, Toni sends the mink to Stephanie with Julian's original note (that does not refer to Toni by name) still attached, which lifts Stephanie's spirits.

-Embracing her newfound confidence, Stephanie finally accepts the overtures of Julian's patient, Señor Arturo Sánchez, a Latin diplomat in the United Nations.
-After attending a ball with him in a new evening gown and the mink stole, she invites Sánchez to the club from the previous night, where Toni, Julian and Igor have also returned.
-Stephanie and Igor quickly hit it off, to the dismay and jealousy of both Julian and Toni.
-Julian's car is towed, so he cannot go home with Toni.
+Embracing newfound confidence, Stephanie accepts the overtures of Julian's patient, Señor Arturo Sánchez, a Latin diplomat in the United Nations.
+After attending a ball with him in a new evening gown and the mink stole, she invites Sánchez to the club from the previous night, where Toni, Julian, and Igor have also returned.
+Stephanie and Igor quickly hit it off, to the dismay and jealousy of Julian and Toni.
+Finding his car being towed, Julian runs off to the garage to retrieve it, leaving Toni stranded.

-After dancing with gleeful abandon at the club with Igor, Stephanie arrives at work the next morning giddy, still wearing her outfit from the night before.
+Stephanie arrives at work the next morning, giddy, still wearing her gown from the night before.
 She happily shares a few vague details with Julian about her night spent on the beach with Igor.
-Stephanie notices that the cactus on her desk has bloomed.

-Moments later, Stephanie and Julian get into an argument, and Stephanie quits.
-She visits Toni's apartment to confess to her that she is really Julian's nurse and that he has never been married.
+Symbolically, Stephanie notices that the cactus on her desk has bloomed.
+Stephanie and Julian get into an argument about the propriety of Stephanie's relationship with a younger Igor and Julian's dishonesty with a much younger Toni, and Stephanie quits.
+Stephanie visits Toni's apartment to confess to her that she is really Julian's nurse and that he has never been married.